kubeshop/vscode-monokle/README.md

 To customize default configuration you can run `Monokle: Bootstrap validation` command to generate local `monokle.validation.yaml` configuration file in your project folder or connect with remote policy with Monokle Cloud.

-## Monokle Cloud integration setup
+## Monokle Cloud/Enterprise integration setup

 To use remote policy with Monokle extension you will need to create a project and configure policy for it in Monokle Cloud.
 Start by signing in to [Monokle Cloud](https://app.monokle.com).

+> **IMPORTANT**: The steps are the same for Monokle Enterprise.
+The main difference is that `monokle.origin` configuration needs to be changed to point to Enterprise instance (web app URL).

 > In case of doubts, refer to [Getting Started Guide](https://docs.monokle.com/tutorials/getting-started) or hit us directly on [Discord](https://discord.com/invite/6zupCZFQbe).